ReleasedBrainiac/MultiAmbiguityToTopicMapping/README.md

 The Project is licensed under MIT License, you may not use the software package except in compliance with the License.
 You may obtain a copy of the License at

 https://opensource.org/licenses/MIT or directly from the repo LICENSE

-The used StanfordNLP Package is licensed under the Apache License, Version 2.0 (the “License”), you may not use the software package except in compliance with the License.
-You may obtain a copy of the License at

-http://www.apache.org/licenses/LICENSE-2.0 or directly copy StanfordNLP_LICENSE_Copy from repo

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.